Bauchi State: Government

-The Governor of Bauchi State is the Executive, while the State Legislature, Bauchi State House of Assembly is located in Bauchi.

-Governor
+Like all Nigerian states, the executive arm of the state government is headed by a governor who is eligible for a re-election once.

-The current governor of Bauchi State is Mr. Bala AbdulKadir Mohammed who emerged victorious in the March 9, 2019 Governorship election with the political party PDP.
-He was sworn in on May 29, 2019, making him the 6th democratic governor of Bauchi State and the 16th governor of Bauchi State overall.
-Baba Tela is serving as the deputy governor of Bauchi State.
+As at 2019, the governor of Bauchi State is Bala Mohammed, who emerged victorious in the 9 March 2019 Governorship election with the political party PDP.
+He was sworn in on 29 May 2019, making him the 6th democratic governor of Bauchi State and the 16th governor of Bauchi State overall.
+Baba Tela serves as the deputy governor of Bauchi State.